labriffa/apex-query-builder/README.md

 <a name="block3"></a>
 ## 3. License [↑](#index_block)
-A Query Builder is licensed under the MIT license.
+Apex Query Builder is licensed under the MIT license.

 ```
 Copyright (c) 2020 Lewis Briffa